-Nayib Bukele is a charismatic individual with a distinguished record as mayor of Nuevo Cuscatland and San Salvador.
-On June 1st, 2019, and it will serve a five-year term ending in 2024.
-At the age of 37, he became the 46th president of El Salvador and the youngest person elected as president of this great country.
+Nayib Bukele is the current president of El Salvador; he was sworn in as president on June 1st, 2019, and it will serve a five-year term ending in 2024.
+At the age of 37, he became the 46th president of El Salvador and the youngest person elected as president of this country.

 Who is Nayib Bukele?